tedee-com/tedee-example-ble-android/README.md

 1. Click the `Connect` button.
 2. During the connection process, the status will display `Connecting`.
 Once the connection is successfully established, it will change to `Secure session established`.
 If any issues occurs, the status will show `Disconnected`.

-> :warning: If you are unable to connect to lock, please check if your mobile certificate did not change.
+> :warning: If you are unable to connect to lock, please check if your mobile certificate did not change or was not expired.
 It is deleted after every app uninstall.
 If it changes, repeat step 7

 ### Step 11 - Send a command to the lock
 1. Once the app is connected to the lock, you'll see two fields and a `SEND` button.
 In the first EditText, you can input the `LOCK COMMAND` (e.g., 0x51 to open the lock).
 The second EditText is optional and allows you to input parameters to be sent with the command (e.g., 0x02 to force unlock).
 You can input multiple values in the params field by separating them with spaces (e.g., 0x02 0x04).
 For BLE commands documentation, refer to [Tedee Lock BLE API Documentation](https://tedee-tedee-lock-ble-api-doc.readthedocs-hosted.com/en/latest/index.html) and navigate to the `COMMANDS` section from the right menu.
-2. The app should execute the command, and you can observe the Logcat.
+2. The app should execute the command, and you can observe the Logcat or history of the commands/notifications/errors at the bottom of the example app screen.
 Messages tagged with `MESSAGE:` indicate BT messages sent by the mobile device, while messages tagged with `LOCK LISTENER message:` indicate BT responses from the lock.
 For instance, the unlock command has a value of 51.
 The response may contain additional parameters.
 If the parameter is 00, the lock successfully initiated the operation.
 For more information, refer to [Tedee Lock BLE API Documentation](https://tedee-tedee-lock-ble-api-doc.readthedocs-hosted.com/en/latest/index.html).

 ![img15](https://user-images.githubusercontent.com/81370389/209112722-46611d90-0556-4725-8e9e-9b80aae2531c.png)